oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

 ## SCM: Update Suppliers (New) listing page

-1. You will use Redwood, Oracle’s next-generation design system, to quickly and efficiently update **Suppliers (New) listing page providing more visibility to Procurement Managers**.
+1. You will use Redwood, Oracle’s next-generation design system, to quickly and efficiently update the Suppliers (New) listing page providing more visibility to Procurement Managers.
 Suppliers (New) is a dynamic listing page that allows you to create role-based layouts based on configurable criteria.

     ![Configuration Objectives](images/configure_objs.png)